-College and university campuses across the country are moving their vehicles away from fossil fuels and are switching to electric vehicles (Environment America Research and Policy Centre).
+College and university campuses across the country are moving their vehicles away from fossil fuels and are switching to electric vehicles (Environment America Research and Policy Center).

-More than 250 cities have committed to fleet electrification to meet their sustainability goals as part of the Climate Mayors Electric Vehicle Purchasing Collaborative (Environment America Research and Policy Centre).
+More than 250 cities have committed to fleet electrification to meet their sustainability goals as part of the Climate Mayors Electric Vehicle Purchasing Collaborative (Environment America Research and Policy Center).

-As demand for goods in urban areas grows, challenges will increase for “last-mile” movement of goods from freight hubs to their final destinations.
-Truck drivers face special challenges in an urban setting—from determining a route, to finding a place to park, to getting around safely among cyclists and pedestrians (U.S Department of Transportation).
-LSVs can fill this gap.
+As demand for goods in urban areas expand, challenges increase for “last-mile” movement of goods from freight hubs to their final destinations.
+Drivers face special challenges in busy urban settings and LSVs can fill this gap (U.S Department of Transportation).

 Even in a conservative scenario, the World Economic Forum predicts battery electric vehicles and H2 electric vehicles can reduce CO2 emissions by 16% and 24%, respectively (World Economic Forum).

 Lower Operating Costs

 Operating costs of EVs are nearly half as much as gas-powered vehicles because there are fewer fluids and moving parts than internal combustion engines (HotCars).

 Commercial fleets have reported numerous advantages to EVs, including lowering emissions, saving money on gasoline and oil (since they don’t require either), and lower maintenance costs due to fewer moving parts.
 In addition to these advantages, both employees and consumers see value in supporting businesses that share their values, such as energy efficiency and corporate sustainability.
 (SEMAConnect)